The dream of owning a business sometimes leads individuals down the path of franchise ownership. Why?

 Notice I wrote, “can be less risky.”

-Stick with me.
-I’ll show you how to lower your financial risk.
-I’ll teach you how to seriously stack the odds in your favor.
+Essentially, I’m going teach you how to seriously stack the odds in your favor.

 *** Before you go to the next section, you need to know that there are several “facts” about franchising that really aren’t facts.
 They’re actually Alternative Facts.
-Knowing what they are before you start your search for a franchise to buy will help become a smart franchise buyer.***
+Knowing what they are before you start your search for a franchise to buy will help become a smart buyer.***

-Let’s Talk About Rules
+Purchasing A Franchise: Let’s Talk About Rules

 Here’s a fact: Some people hate rules.